 Originally, I put 1 tablespoon of dulce de leche on each muffin before I cooked them, however I could not resist pouring some liquid gold on top while they were still warm.
 If you are looking for a super easy Dulce de Leche recipe check out this post here.

 Make sure you try these muffins and stock your freezer with all or the glorious herbs and sauces that Dorot offers.
 You can find their products at many stores including Trader Joe's and Ralphs.

 - 1 ¾ cup All Purpose Flour

 - 1 teaspoon cinnamon

 - 3 eggs

-- 3 cubes Dorot Crushed Ginger (room temp) or 1 tbsp crushed ginger
+- 3 cubes Dorot Crushed Ginger (room temp) or 1 tablespoon crushed ginger

 - 2 cups shredded carrots

-- Spoon 1 tbsp of dulce de leche over each filled muffin cup
+Spoon 1 tablespoon of dulce de leche over each filled muffin cup

 This post is sponsored by Dorot however all opinions are my own.